Los Niños Primero Staff

 Joan Silvestrini, Teacher

 As a teacher, it is her belief that you are able to make a positive impact on the life of a child through education.
-Education provides us with the necessary tools to become successful and prosperous human beings.
+Education provides us all with the necessary tools to become successful and prosperous human beings.
 Within a learning environment, students should constantly be encouraged to better themselves and to be open minded to different aspects of life.
-She believes that as teachers, it is their responsibility to ensure a nurturing classroom environment, so that students learn the importance of developing a positive attitude and respect for others.
+This will be her 2nd year working with LNP and Joan looks forward to working with our students and community!

 KATRINA VERDE, TEACHER